cdisc-org/DataExchange-ODM-LinkML/docs/YesOnly.md

-_Enumeration used in extendedValue, hasNoData, repeat, other, isNull, isNonStandard_
+_Enumeration used in other, hasNoData, isNull, extendedValue, isNonStandard, repeat_